-Summer: Water one inch per week.
+Summer: Water one inch per week

 Do not let your lawn dry out its first summer.
-During a hot summer, lawns need one inch minimum of water per week.
+During a hot summer, lawns need a minimum of one inch of water per week.
 Plants may need less but watch for signs of wilting.

-Winter: Keep off grass.
+Winter: Keep off the grass